Why regular car servicing is a must.

 a) Always use the correct oil recommended by the manufacturer of your vehicle – e.g. 10W/30.
 And don’t mix mineral oils with synthetic oils.
 Your car will still be driveable if you do mix, but we would recommend changing the oil.

-b) Never overfill the engine with oil, because you can cause damage.
+b) Never overfill the engine with the wrong amount of oil, because you can cause damage.
 More is NOT better.
 Accidental overfills can be remedied by draining the excess oil before you start your engine.

-c) If the oil level is on or below the ‘Add’ mark – or even worse not registering on the dipstick – you need to top up the oil level urgently.
+c) If the oil level is on or below the ‘Add’ mark – or even worse not registering on the dipstick – you need to add oil urgently.
 Ignore it, and the consequences can be as fatal as engine failure.

 - Some, generally older cars also feature a dipstick for the transmission oil.
 You can follow the same procedure as outlined above for the engine oil, although access is sometimes difficult.
 In such a case, it’s best to ask your local mechanic.

 - Windscreen-washer bottle.
 Fill with water and buy some correct windscreen washer additive.
 This helps clean the screen and help prevent streaking.
 Don’t use hand soaps or washing detergent as the soap will congeal in the bottom of the washer bottle and block up any filters in the system.

 - Battery.
 Most modern car batteries are maintenance-free, which means you don’t have to keep them topped up.
 They usually have a small sight glass in them that changes colour according to the battery’s condition.

 - The glass window will have a colour-coded readout.
 For example: GREEN is good; CLEAR means battery needs charging; and RED, naturally, means you need a car battery replacement.